JeffersonLab/claraol-ui/README.md

 ##For Developers
 ####Source
 All source files are located under the `./src` directory.
 There are no dependencies as of yet, however, that may change when the Backend gets uploaded.
 The files are organized in packages for easy use with the <b>IntelliJ IDE</b>.
+All FXML files are compatible with Scene Builder, which is an external application that allows you to view and build designs for windows.
+<b> **Note** ::---> The FXML files are written in IntelliJ and can be viewed in Scene Builder.
+Do not Modify the files in Scene Builder, because then, I will cry.
+I don't want to cry...</b>